 There are two major groups of Magar (the Eastern and Western) and which are further divided into a number of clans.
 The Magar language, which is divided into four groups, gives the people a distinct tribal identity.
 This linguistic classification is important in understanding the Magar tribes.

 What Are Their Lives Like?

 Most Magar are craftsmen, although some who own their land have become farmers.
-Others work as miners, blacksmiths, or basket weavers.
-They tend to be hard-working, honest, self-reliant, and self-sufficient people.
+Others work as miners, blacksmiths or basket weavers.
+They tend to be hard-working, honest, self-reliant and self-sufficient people.
 They are very jovial and love to sing and dance.
 They have several kinds of dances as well as tribal games that they frequently play.

-The Eastern Magar have a unique style of dress.
-Most often, they wear loin cloths and bhotos (shirts with sleeves), or shirts and coats.
+The Magar have a unique style of dress.
+Commonly they wear loin cloths and bhotos (shirts with sleeves), or shirts and coats.
 The women also wear loin cloths called dhotis.
 They often adorn themselves with fulis (flower-like ear ornaments) in the middle parts of their ears and necklaces made of glass beads and silver Indian coins.
 Some aspects of western style clothing are slowly becoming more common.